Increasing urbanisation, combined with the desire to reduce CO2 emissions, is leading public players to invest massively in rail transport.

 The European Rail Traffic Management System (ERTMS) must cover 50% of the European strategic network by 2023.
 Our customer has won several contracts within the framework of this major project and is supported by ALTEN with regard to the ramp-up of its ERTMS centre of excellence in Belgium.Learn more

 ALTEN is assisting a major European rail operator (over 15,000 km of lines in operation) with the design of new electrified lines to anticipate the increase in traffic and development of the rolling stock.
 Our engineering teams are working, in particular, on the electrical sizing, design (studies, project management, etc.) and operational assistance and maintenance of fixed electric traction installations.Learn more

-Bombardier Transport, Siemens Mobility, Alstom, Hitachi Group, Wabtec Corporation, Stadler Rail…
+Siemens Mobility, Alstom, Hitachi Rail, Wabtec Corporation, Stadler Rail…

 SNCF Réseau, RATP Infrastructures, Getlink